jekyll/jekyll-seo-tag/docs/usage.md

 * `description` - A short description of the page's content
 * `image` - URL to an image associated with the post, page, or document (e.g., `/assets/page-pic.jpg`)
 * `author` - Page-, post-, or document-specific author information (see [Advanced usage](advanced-usage.md#author-information))
-* `lang` - Page-, post-, or document-specific language information
+* `locale` - Page-, post-, or document-specific locale information

 *Note:* Front matter defaults can be used for any of the above values as described in advanced usage with an image example.